Senior citizens often depend on a limited retirement income even though they deal more with greater medical expenses due to their age.

-Plenty of global and local hotel chains offer 55+ senior discounts in Canada through their own discounted rates.
+Plenty of global and local hotel chains offer hotel discounts for seniors in Canada through their own discounted rates.
 Many of them partner with CARP to offer CARP members exclusive discounted deals at their locations.

 Wyndham Hotels & Resorts: Wyndham Hotels offer senior rates to guests who are 60 years or older.
 Provided that you have proof of your identification when you check into the hotel, you can get their senior citizen discount.

-Travelodge Hotels: Travelodge Hotels by Wyndham also offer discounts to people 60 years or older.
+Travelodge Hotels: Travelodge Hotels by Wyndham also offer discounts for Canadian seniors 60 years or older.
 You can request a senior rate discount when you check into the hotel and prove you’re over 60.

-Best Western Hotels & Resorts: Best Western Hotels & Resorts is a global hotel chain that offers 55+ senior discounts in Ca nada and other hotels and resorts worldwide.
+Best Western Hotels & Resorts: Best Western Hotels & Resorts is a global hotel chain that offers discounts for Canadian seniors and other hotels and resorts worldwide.
 You can save up to 15% when you check-in.

-Senior citizens in Canada using various transportation services can also enjoy special prices and discounts.
+Senior citizens in Canada using various transportation services can also enjoy special prices and a senior discount.
 Some providers even offer free travel for senior citizens.

 St. John’s Metrobus: St. John’s Metrobus offers monthly passes and 10-ride passes at discounted rates to senior citizens.
 However, it does not offer discounts for single rides.